kmorrell27/UpperCrustCatering/_menus/elegant-buffets.md

 Disposable "Linen Look " table cloths available for $6.75 each.

-A 10% surcharge may be applied to parties fewer than 20 people.
+A 10% surcharge will be applied to parties fewer than 20 people.

-On-site carving is available for $75
+On-site carving is available for $95

 # On-site waitstaff